Golf course: Carbon footprint

+Water restrictions established by communities have forced courses to limit the amount of maintained turf grass.
+While most modern 18-hole golf courses occupy as much as 60 ha of land, the average course has 30 ha of maintained turf.

-Golf courses can be built on sandy areas along coasts, on abandoned farms, among strip mines and quarries, and in deserts and forests.
+Golf courses can be built on sandy areas along coasts, on abandoned farms, among strip mines, and quarries, and in deserts and forests.
 Many Western countries have instituted environmental restrictions on where and how courses are allowed to be built.
+The problem in today's society with building multibillion-dollar courses is that it takes the place for much better use of land.
+Those methods of use include building communities for the homeless and under privileged, national parks and forests for tourism, growth of wildlife, and animals to roam free.
+There is also a problem with giving up farm land which is a top necessity in the US economy which causes problems in the supply chain.

 In some parts of the world, attempts to build courses and resorts have led to protests, vandalism, and violence.
 Populists perceive golf as an elitist activity, and thus golf courses become a target for popular opposition.
 Resisting golf tourism and golf's expansion has become an objective of some land-reform movements, especially in the Philippines and Indonesia.

 In The Bahamas, opposition to golf developments has become a national issue.
 Residents of Great Guana Cay and Bimini, for example, are engaged in legal and political opposition to golf developments on their islands, for fear the golf courses will destroy the nutrient-poor balance on which their coral reef and mangrove systems depend.

 In Saudi Arabia and elsewhere in arid regions, golf courses have been constructed on nothing more than oil-covered sand.
 Players may use a roller on the "greens" to smooth the intended path before putting.
+In November 2022, four Saudi Arabian golf courses were certified by the GEO foundation that solidifies those courses pledge and to higher the sustainability in the courses in the area and to improve economic output.
+This act was supported by very strict laws in Saudi Arabia including stewardship, carbon and climate footprint reduction, and restoration of the economy as well.

 A course in Coober Pedy, Australia, consists of nine holes dug into mounds of sand, diesel fuel, and oil, with no grass appearing anywhere on the course.
 Players carry a small piece of astroturf from which they tee the ball.
 Other Australian golf courses in locations where water is scarce or water conservation is a priority sometimes feature "scrapes" in place of greens.
 These are made of fine dirt which requires raking between uses but does not require watering.